Alcohol VS. Drug DUI in Wisconsin: Key differences you should know

 Conclusion

 Both alcohol and drug DUIs are dangerous and carry serious consequences.
 Understanding the key differences between the two is essential for drivers to make informed choices and for law enforcement and legal professionals to handle cases appropriately.
-Regardless of the substance involved, it’s always best to designate a sober driver, use public transportation, or arrange for a taxi or rideshare service when under the influence.
+Regardless of the substance involved, it’s always best to designate a sober driver, use public transportation, or arrange for a taxi or rideshare service when under the influence of alcohol or drugs.
 The safety of yourself and others on the road should always be the top priority.

 Skip to content